maxeler/NetworkingCodeExamples/HostIo/DirectStreamLatencyTest/README.md

 # Latency Test

-This test uses low latency PCIe streams.
+This test uses direct PCIe streams.
 It measures the round trip latency between the CPU and the DFE.

+DirectStreams are a faster way to send data from the CPU to the DFE.

 ## How to build